SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ##### Integrating into Strategy Workbench

 Once you have created a set of validation rules similar to the examples above, you can put the script in a file with the ".rules" extension and place this file in the *Validators* folder which is located in the *Simulator Controller* folder in your user *Documents* folder.
 Once you have done this, you can activate the *validator* in the "Settings" menu of "Simulator Workbench".
+And from now on, you can hold down the control key while selecting the validator from the menu to start a text editor for this file.

 ### Pitstop & Service